amstevenson/react-training/the_basics.md

 3) Navigate to newly created folder
 4) npm start // starts up npm and hosts on http://localhost:3000

+Note that the `node_modules` folder will not be pushed to GitHub by default and therefore if cloning, dependencies will need to be installed with `npm install` in the directory of the application.

 ### Understanding folder structure

 package.json lists all the dependencies and scripts for the project.
 The scripts can be run with: